 When we arrived, it was a little before check-in, so they allowed us to leave our bags at reception.
 After returning from lunch, we were escorted to our room where our bags were neatly set out and a lovely bowl of fruit and a sweet note were awaiting us.
 I could almost see the points they were racking up burst into the air like in a video game.
 THIS should be the standard for any higher-priced hotel.

 But the point accumulation didn’t stop there.
 Each night when we returned from our tipsy wanderings, the hotel elves (as I lovingly began to call them) had made our bed and left us two little chocolate treats each.
 I mean … come on?
 Is there a better way to end your day than stuffing your face with chocolate?
 Why yes there is – shoving your face with world-famous, BELGIAN CHOCOLATE!
-(Is this the right time to mention we definitely gained some weight during this time of our trip – when in Rome, right?)
+(Is this the right time to mention we definitely gained some weight during this time of our trip – when in Belgium, right?)

 In addition to wanting to sleep in, I also had been dreaming of an amazing breakfast.
 So, when they had a champagne breakfast option, we were definitely on board.
 If chocolate is the perfect way to end a day, champagne must be the best way to start – and also more chocolate, because it is Belgium.